-Na me: Cell Phone:

-Ins trument:

-1. SCHEDULE RECITAL
+Instrument:

+Other (address):

-Recital Date:/
+Recital Date:// Other (address):

+Other (address):

-Location: Fickling Hall Newton Chapel Other (addre ss):
+Location: Fickling Hall Newton Chapel

 Time:to

-2. PRELIMINARY PROGRAM Preliminary Program (with timing Studies and submitted no later th - mittee and the Director of Graduate
+2. PRELIMINARY PROGRAM Preliminary Program (with timing) must be signed by Studies and submitted no later than 45 days prior to the graduate committee and the Director of Graduate the recital date.

-3. submit 10 correct final printed pro orm with recording for ograms, with progran the recital.
-Failure to n notes, no later th 30 days prior to the recital.
-Please nan 2 days after passing the hearing, nt you from being able to schedule
+submit 10 correct final printed programs, with progra fee no later than 30 days prior to the recital.
+Please m notes, no later than 2 days after passing the hearing, to do so will prevent you from being able to schedule

-10 Final Programs submitted: //R eceived by
+10 Final Programs submitted:/// Received by

-Recording fee paid:/ / Paid: \$ Re ceived by
+Recording fee paid:/ Paid: \$ R eceived by

-4. SCHEDULE REHEARSALS Rehearsal times may be reserved fee, 10 correct final printed progr ned preliminary program, recording ed to the music office.
+4. SCHEDULE REHEARSALS Rehearsal times may be reserved with the Music Sec fee, 10 correct final printed programs, and this form retary once the signed preliminary program, recording have been submitted to the music office.

-REI HEARSALS: 4 hours
+REHEARSALS: 4 hours

-Location: Fickling Hall Newton Chapel Other (addre ss):
+Location: Fickling Hall Newton Chapel Other (address):

-Dat te:/ Time: to

-Dat te:/ Time: to

-Dat te:/ Time: to

-Dat te:/ Time: to
+Date:// Time: to

-OVED BY:
+APPR OVED BY:

 Applied Teacher

-Applied Teacher

 Director of Graduate Studies

-Dean

-Graduate Recital Reservation Form